-Place the front and back in position and clamp to the sides.
+Place the front and back in position (long side) and clamp to the sides.
 Starting with the top pocket holes attach using 1-1/4″ pocket screws.
 Depending on the location of your pocket holes, you may need to temporarily remove the bottom to access those holes.
 If necessary, remove the bottom, attach the bottom pocket holes using 1-1/4″ pocket screws.

 Replace the bottom and attach to the drawer sides using 1-1/4″ pocket screws.

 Step 6 – Attach the Molding.
 Cut base cap molding and attach to the front of the drawer with glue and 1″ finish nails.
 Check out my Miter Cuts Made Easy tutorial for more info about how to make miter cuts.